 This has created the trust factors that people need to enter into this market.
 Supported by the latest technologies and better regulations and rules, this market is now getting more common in the global financial market.

 Can anyone do high frequency trading?

-One of the most common questions among the HFT traders is Can anyone do high frequency trading?
+One of the most common questions among HFT traders is, Can anyone do high-frequency trading?
 This form of trading is not suitable for people who don’t prefer to take any risk.
 If you are ready to take a risk and understand what can happen if things go wrong, then HFT is for you.
 However, you can make your chances to play well in this form of trading by applying the right strategies.
-To help you out with this, we have listed down some major strategies for you.
+To help you out with this, we have listed some major strategies for you.